Mention the name Seth Johnson to anyone and they will almost certainly tell the same story about his contract at Leeds United.

 Johnson’s career had only seemed to be heading in one direction before he joined Leeds.
 He had broken into the Crewe Alexandra team as a 17-year-old and made over 100 appearances by the time he moved to Derby for £3million as a 20-year-old in 1999.

-Johnson had turned down Derby a few months earlier because Crewe were struggling at the bottom of what is now known as the Championship and “he didn’t want leave with us in so much trouble,” according to Dario Gradi.
+Johnson had turned down Derby a few months earlier because Crewe were struggling at the bottom of the second tier and “he didn’t want leave with us in so much trouble,” according to Dario Gradi.

 “He stayed on and endeared himself to Crewe fans forever with that gesture,” Gradi has since said.
 “It was typical of him as a bloke.”